Skip to content

 Use cases and who they target:

-- Fully decoupled — Targets multi-AZ at scale, redundancy, and shared storage: storage and hypervisor are separate, management sits outside all workload AZs.
+• Fully decoupled: Targets multi-AZ at scale, redundancy, and shared storage: storage and hypervisor are separate, the management plane sits on a dedicated management cluster outside all workload AZs.
 Suited to performance-sensitive workloads, shared storage across AZs or with external systems (e.g. VMware), and operators who need a single, resilient control plane for many AZs.

 Changing your deployment later: Switching between hyperconverged and decoupled (recoupling or decoupling the infrastructure) is not supported.
 It is theoretically possible with significant downtime and manual migration, but it is not a supported path.
-Moving the management cluster from one cluster to another (e.g. from an AZ to a dedicated management cluster, or the reverse) is possible and can be done as an operational procedure.
+Moving the management plane from one cluster to another (e.g. from an AZ to a dedicated management cluster, or the reverse) is possible and can be done as an operational procedure.

 See the Architecture overview for organizations, projects, resources, and disaster recovery.